lvgl/lv_demos/README.md

-# Examples
-Examples for Littlev Graphics Library.
+# Examples for Littlev Graphics Library.

-It will be comptible with v5.0.
-(Current version is 4.2)

-The Applications are moved here as examples
+## Tutorial
+A step-by-step guide to teach the most iportant parts of the Graphics Library.

+## Applactions
+Real life GUI examples which can be adapted in your own project.

+## Tests
+Test cases to validate the features of LittelvGL